NachtRaveVL/WiFiEsp-Continued/README.md

 Original library: https://github.com/bportaluri/WiFiEsp

 This version of the library is in pull-request only mode.
+I will not be taking bug reports.

 With an ESP8266 board, WiFiEsp Continued library allows an Arduino board to connect to the internet.
 It can serve as either a server accepting incoming connections or a client making outgoing ones.